Ashley Cain (footballer)

-Ashley Thomas Cain (born 27 September 1990) is a former footballer who played for Championship side Coventry City.
-He also had loan spells at Luton, Oxford United, and Mansfield Town, where he played as a winger.
+Ashley Thomas Cain (born 27 September 1990) is an English reality TV personality and former footballer who played for Championship side Coventry City.
+He also had loan spells at Luton Town, Oxford United, and Mansfield Town, where he played as a winger.

-Cain is an MTV reality TV personality, starring in the series Ex on the Beach and competing on the 33rd season of the reality game show The Challenge.
-Cain also modelled for brands such as Kalibre Clothing and The Couture Club.
+Cain was an MTV reality TV personality, starring in the series Ex on the Beach and competing on the 33rd season of the reality game show The Challenge.

 Early life

-Ashley Thomas Cain was born on September 27, 1990, in Nuneaton, England.
-He is of British and Vincentian descent.
+Ashley Thomas Cain was born on 27 September 1990, in Nuneaton, England.
+He is of English and Vincentian descent.

 Career

 Coventry City

 He made his professional debut for Coventry City as a substitute on 13 April 2009 in a 0–0 Football League Championship draw with Charlton Athletic.
 He signed a one-year professional contract with the club in July 2007.
 He made his first start for the club on 12 August 2009 in a League Cup defeat to Hartlepool United.